apache/nuttx/configs/sama5d3x-ek/README.txt

        System Type->Heap Configuration
-         CONFIG_SAMA5_DDRCS_HEAP=y             : Add the SDRAM to the heap
+         CONFIG_SAMA5_DDRCS_HEAP=y             : Add the SDRAM to the heap CONFIG_SAMA5_DDRCS_HEAP_OFFSET=0
+         CONFIG_SAMA5_DDRCS_HEAP_SIZE=268435456

        Memory Management
          CONFIG_MM_REGIONS=2                   : Two heap memory regions:  ISRAM and SDRAM

+    5. The Real Time Clock/Calendar RTC) is enabled.
+These are the relevant
+       settings:

+        System Type:
+          CONFIG_SAMA5_RTC=y                   : Enable the RTC driver

+        Drivers (these values will be selected automatically):
+          CONFIG_RTC=y                         : Use the RTC for system time CONFIG_RTC_DATETIME=y                : RTC supports data/time

-    5. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
+    6. The Embest or Ronetix CPU module includes an Atmel AT25DF321A, 32-megabit, 2.7-volt SPI serial flash.
 Support for that serial FLASH can is enabled in this configuration.
 These are the relevant configuration settings: